-When you download responses from an Online Survey in Citizen Space, they will be in a .csv file, a plain text data format which commonly opens in Microsoft Office Excel, or iWork Numbers on a Mac.
-With the CSV format (which stands for comma separated value) you can then format and analyse responses within Excel, making the most of its powerful functionality, or import the data into other databases or systems for analysis.
-It's recommended you 'Save As' an Excel Workbook first (an .xls file).
+When you download responses from an Online Survey in Citizen Space, there will be in an .xlsx file, a plain text data format which commonly opens in Microsoft Office Excel or in Numbers on a Mac.
+With the .xlsx format you can then format and analyse responses within Excel, making the most of its powerful functionality, or import the data into other databases or systems for analysis.
+It's recommended you 'Save As' an Excel Workbook first.

-In the CSV export generated by Citizen Space, there are 3 cells per response which contain an automatically generated date and time: Created Date, Last Modified and Submitted Date.
 Excel automatically recognises certain number formats, such as currency, date or time, but it struggles to recognise date and time together as a standard format.
-The result is that these 3 columns will display an arbitrary number within the cell (such as 23:18.5) - although the date and time will display correctly in the formula bar, and Excel will sort them correctly in chronological order.
+The result is that these 3 columns may display an arbitrary number within the cell (such as 23:18.5) - although the date and time will display correctly in the formula bar, and Excel will sort them correctly in chronological order.

 However, if you find this frustrating, here's what you can do: